WHERE ARE THEY NOW: What beloved early YouTube stars look like today

 Others have moved on from the entertainment sphere and are attempting to live quiet lives.

+Black was bullied by her peers after the video went viral, prompting her to drop out of school.
+Today, the 17-year-old is still making music and she's still on YouTube, singing and offering life advice to her followers -- which, if Twitter is any indication, number more than a million.

+When David DeVore uploaded a video of his 7-year-old son David to YouTube in 2009, he didn't intend for the video to be viewed by millions -- he just wanted to share it with family and friends.
+The video famously showed a dazed and anesthetized young David sitting in the car after a dental procedure, asking questions like 'Is this real life?'

 In 2010, DeVore told us that he had made almost $150,000 since the video went viral.
-The Devores became YouTube partners, meaning they allowed YouTube to air ads before their video in return for a cut of the money.
-In August, David started high school.
+The DeVores became YouTube partners, meaning they allowed YouTube to air ads before their video in return for a cut of the money.
+In August, David entered eighth grade.

 His name is Gary Brolsma, but he's best known as the 'Numa Numa' guy.
 In 2004 Brolsma uploaded a video of himself lip-syncing to the song 'Dragostea din tei' by Moldovan pop group O-Zone to the website Newgrounds.
 From there, the hilarious video spread to other websites -- including YouTube -- and has now been watched 700 million times.